-The British Thematic Association has launched a series of meetings held via Zoom.
-The programme is being developed, all details are given here.
+The British Thematic Association hosts a regular series of meetings on Zoom.
+All details of upcoming talks are given here.
 Videos of previous presentations are on YouTube; the most recent ones available to members only.

 All you need to do to attend the latest event is email and ask to be registered.

-YOU WILL BE SENT A LINK TO THE PRESENTATION ONE HOUR BEFORE THE EVENT.
+YOU WILL BE SENT A LINK TO THE PRESENTATION ON THE DAY OF THE EVENT.